ppboyy/networkslabs/networks_lab2-master/CHECKOFF.md

 1. `/`

-Default page.
-Shows ""Welcome to the the world of Pokemon!
+Homepage.
+Displays ""Welcome to the the world of Pokemon!
 Please choose your starter Pokemon!" when there are no pokemon created.
-Whereas it shows the number of pokemons if there are pokemons created in the database
+Whereas it displays the number of pokemons if there are pokemons created in the database

 2. `/pokemon`